Fatoumata7/EVChargingManagement/README.md

-# EV Charging Optimization - ehavior and Reputation-Aware Multi-Agent EV Charging (BRAM-EV)
+# Behavior and Reputation-Aware Multi-Agent EV Charging (BRAM-EV)

 **BRAM-EV (Behavior and Reputation-Aware Multi-Agent EV Charging)** is a multi-agent system for electric vehicle charging reservation management.
 The approach combines: